OpenLocalization/LocPlayground-1/README.md

 # LocPlayground

-There is nothing new under the sun
+There is nothing new under the sun.

+Doomed to conflict